Týr: Roman era

 These deities are generally understood by scholars to refer to *Wōđanaz (known widely today as Odin), *Þunraz (known today widely as Thor), and *Tīwaz, respectively.
 The identity of the "Isis" of the Suebi remains a topic of debate among scholars.
 Later in Germania, Tacitus also mentions a deity referred to as regnator omnium deus venerated by the Semnones in a grove of fetters, a sacred grove.
 Some scholars propose that this deity is in fact *Tīwaz.

 A votive altar has been discovered during excavations at Housesteads Roman Fort at Hadrian's Wall in England that had been erected at the behest of Frisian legionaries.
-The altar dates from the 3rd century CE and bears the Latin inscription Deo Marti Thingso Et Duabus Alaisiagis Bede Et Fimmilene.
+The altar dates from the 3rd century CE and bears the Latin inscription Deo Marti Thincso Et Duabvs Alaisiagis Bede Et Fimmilene.
 In this instance, the epithet Thingsus is a Latin rendering of Proto-Germanic theonym *Þingsaz.
 This deity is generally interpreted by scholars to refer to Týr.
 The goddesses referred to as Beda and Fimmilene are otherwise unknown, but their names may refer to Old Frisian legal terms.

 In the sixth century, the Roman historian Jordanes writes in his De origine actibusque Getarum that the Goths, an east Germanic people, saw the same "Mars" as an ancestral figure:

 Moreover so highly were the Getae praised that Mars, whom the fables of poets call the god of war, was reputed to have been born among them.
 Hence Vergil says:

 "Father Gradivus rules the Getic fields."

 Now Mars has always been worshipped by the Goths with cruel rites, and captives were slain as his victims.
 They thought that he who was lord of war ought to be appeased by the shedding of human blood.
 To him they devoted the first share of the spoil, and in his honor arms stripped from the foe were suspended from trees.
 And they had more than all races a deep spirit of religion, since the worship of this god seemed to be really bestowed upon their ancestor.